G4Q95/AutoShortsWebApp/docs/progress.md

     - Created useSceneMedia hook for media state management
     - Created useSceneAudio hook for audio and voice generation
     - Created useSceneApi hook for API interactions and error handling
-    - Fixed Reddit source information display issue in text content
-    - All tests continue to pass after each refactoring step
-  - ⏱️ Additional hook planned for Edit functionality
+  - 🔄 Next Steps:
+    - Connect all cabinet pieces in SceneContainer
+    - Update main SceneComponent to use new structure
+    - Run comprehensive testing
-  - ⏱️ UI component extraction scheduled next
+    - Update component documentation

 ### Backend Services
 - Content Extraction: 95% complete